-Camps for kids with autism are a great opportunity to give your child with an autism spectrum disorder (ASD) an outdoors experience.
+Camps for kids with autism in Oakville are a great opportunity to give your child with an autism spectrum disorder (ASD) an outdoors experience.
 The Autism Center for Kids supports Our Kids camps, although various organisations offer camps for children with special needs.
 Why should you send your child to a camp?
 They can have recreational and educational experiences with other special needs children in a caring and safe environment.
 Staff at these camps are specially trained to deal with children with high needs or disabilities.

 What Is Summer Camp for Kids With Autism?